Classical and Modern Languages Faculty-Led Study Abroad Programs

 Students earn up to six credit hours upon completion of the requirements of the two courses.
-For more information, please contact Dr. Tim Farley, email@example.com.
+For more information, please contact Dr. Zhijun (David) Wen, email@example.com.

 Japan: Kyoto, Hiroshima, and Tokyo

 Join us on this two-component, faculty-led summer program.
 In the first three weeks, you will learn Japanese intensively with instructors from Kyoto University of Foreign Studies along with Truman faculty, and experience tutorship from peer native speakers of Japanese.
 In the following three weeks, you will explore modern and traditional culture of Japan.
 In Kyoto, you will visit centuries-old Buddhist temples, Shinto shrines, and Japanese gardens, and practice Zen meditation at a highly revered Zen temple.
 In Hiroshima, you will hear (in English) stories of atomic bomb experiences from the second generation of atomic bomb survivors.
 In Tokyo, you will explore modern Japanese pop culture, including Akihabara (Anime, video games, AKB48, and cat cafes), the Studio Ghibli (Hayao Miyazaki’s museum), sushi and fresh fish from Tokyo’s central fish market, and Kabuki art performances.
 Throughout this program, you will be deeply immersed in the miraculous society of Japan.

 Students earn 3 or 6 credit hours of the Japanese Minor.
 For more information, please contact Dr. Masahiro Hara, firstname.lastname@example.org.

 Teaching English to high school and college students in Kyoto